3 Replication

 Replicability is also foundational to theory building.
 Across a range of different conceptions of how science works, scientific theories are evaluated with respect to their relationship to the world.
 They must be supported, or at least fail to be falsified, by specific observations.
 It may be that some observations are by their nature unrepeatable (e.g., a particular astrophysical event might be observed once a human lifetime).
 But for laboratory sciences—and experimental psychology can be counted among these, to a certain extent at least—the independent and skeptical evaluation of theories requires repeatability of measurements.

-Some authors have argued (following the philosopher Heraclitus), “You Cannot Step in the Same River Twice” (McShane and Böckenholt 2014)—meaning that the circumstances and context of psychological experiments are constantly changing, and no observation will be identical to another.
+Some authors have argued (following the philosopher Heraclitus), “You Cannot Step into the Same River Twice” (the title of McShane and Böckenholt 2014)—meaning that the circumstances and context of psychological experiments are constantly changing, and no observation will be identical to another.
 This is of course technically true from a philosophical perspective.
 But that’s where theory comes in!
 As we discussed above, our theories postulate the invariances that allow us to group together similar observations and generalize across them.

 In this sense, replication is critical to theory, but theory is also critical to replication.
 Without a theory of “what matters” to a particular outcome, we really are stepping into an ever-changing river.
 But a good theory can concentrate our expectations on a much smaller set of causal relationships, allowing us to make strong predictions about what factors should and shouldn’t matter to experimental outcomes.
 To return to an example we discussed earlier, should stimulus color matter to the outcome of an experiment?
 Our theory could tell us that it shouldn’t matter for a priming experiment (Baribault et al. 2018) but that it should for a generalization experiment (Lewis and Frank 2016).